reveal/revealjs.com/src/content/markdown.md

 ## Element Attributes

 Special syntax (through HTML comments) is available for adding attributes to Markdown elements.
-This is useful for fragments, amongst other things.
+This is useful for fragments, among other things.

 ```html
 <section data-markdown>